 Dark Majesty

-This piece is a meditation on the power of acceptance—revealing that even the primordial night will surrender to the Empress who has earned her throne through profound transformation.
+This piece is a tribute to the power of trial—revealing that even the primordial night will surrender to the Empress who has earned her throne through profound transformation.
 Authority this absolute requires no assertion.
 It simply is, and the oldest forces in existence recognize what stands before them.
+The calm in her expression is not the absence of what she has endured but the presence of everything she has absorbed—every trial, every farewell, every wound transformed into the quiet architecture of dominion.

 Technical Considerations